cmda-bt/be-course-17-18/week-3.md

 If you completed the tutorial, mark this assignment as complete by opening an issue on our [GitHub issue tracker][transfer-issue].
-Let us know in the issue what you thought of the exercises.
+In your issue, show us a cheat sheet you made of HTTP and how it works.

 #### Extra resources